Miranda Wilcha returned to Lafayette in August of 2016 as the college’s first Sustainability Fellow.

 In the community, Miranda helped with the Vegetables in the Community Veggie Van, led clean-up crews along the Delaware Canal State Park, volunteered at the Nurture Nature Center, and worked for the Forest Service at Grey Towers in Milford, PA doing interpretive work.
 Through all of these experiences, Wilcha said she developed ways to reach out to the community, communication skills, and group skills.
 “Community support and integration is a vital component of effective environmentalism,” Wilcha stressed.
 Working with people for a collective good is another important trait that Miranda felt she developed during her time at Lafayette.

 Miranda credited much of her development to help from her professors.
-Wilcha came to find that her professors were really enthusiastic, and even with their vast workload, they continuously to help her advance during her time at Lafayette.
+Wilcha came to find that her professors were really enthusiastic, and even with their vast workload, they continuously helped her advance during her time at Lafayette.